Air Ambulance Northern Ireland: History

 In August 2016, it was announced by the Northern Ireland government that Air Ambulance NI would partner with the health service in Northern Ireland to provide the helicopter emergency medical service.

 The clinical model has from the outset been based on a doctor and paramedic working in partnership, with the doctors seconded from consultant tier emergency medicine and anaesthetic/critical care physicians across Northern Ireland.
 The doctors undertake the HEMS role on a part-time basis alongside their primary posts in order to maintain clinical and organisational skills on both fronts.
 The paramedics were drawn from within the Northern Ireland Ambulance Service and alongside the doctors have undertaken a comprehensive training programme encompassing clinical skills, crew resource management and flight operations training.

 The service was scheduled to go live in August 2017, but actually undertook their first live mission on 22 July 2017 during one of their final training flights, when they were deployed to a child seriously injured in a farming accident near Castlewellan.
 The child was transferred by helicopter to the Royal Belfast Hospital for Sick Children.

 Finances

 Two of the trustees, Rodney Connor and Ray Foran produced a Business Plan which was then brought to the Chancellor of the Exchequer and, in March 2016, AANI were successful in applying to the Chancellor's Libor banking fines fund, and were awarded £3.5 million to establish and support the HEMS service in Northern Ireland.
 A further £1M in matched funding thereafter was also pledged.

-In the year ending March 2020, the charity's income was £3.2M.
-Expenditure was £1.7M, of which £1.3M was spent on operating the service.
+In the year ending March 2024, the charity's income was £4.5M.
+Expenditure was £2.4M.